eduardocasino/kim-1-mtu-ram-rom/README.md

 ## **WARNING**

-**ALTHOUGH THE REV. 2 SEEMS TO BE WORKING SO FAR, IT STILL NEEDS MORE TESTING.
+**ALTHOUGH THE REV. 3 SEEMS TO BE WORKING SO FAR, IT STILL NEEDS MORE TESTING.
 USE AT YOUR OWN RISK!!!**

-If you ordered the first revision PCB, please see the "Rev. 1 Fix" section below.
+If you ordered the first or second revision PCB, please see the "Rev. 1 Fix" and/or "Rev. 2 Fix" sections below.

 ## About